AndreWohnsland/CocktailBerry/docs/setup.md

 You can either use the CocktailBerry program to get to the calibration - it's located under your settings (option gear).
 This will start the calibration overlay.
-Or you can start the calibration program instead of CocktailBerry - you simply add the `--calibration` or `-c` flag to the python run command:
+Or you can start the calibration program instead of CocktailBerry.
+You simply add the `--calibration` or `-c` flag to the python run command:

 ```bash
 python runme.py --calibration